abhinavroy1999/Computational-Metallurgy-Lab/README.md

 - This repository contains C source codes and Octave/Matlab scripts for the Assignment problems.
 - Codes distributed under MIT License.
 #### Assignment 1:
 - Printing a circle of any arbitrary radius using Octave script.
+Task to be acmplished by converting the cartesian coordinates to polar coordinates.
 (Supplementary C code also provided in a separate directory).
+#### Assignment 2:
+- Plotting a sphere (3D plot) of any arbitrary radius Octave Script.
+The "sphere" and "surf" function used for Octave scripting.
+(Supplementary C code provided in a separate directory for plotting uing polar coordinates)